HedgeHawk/tara-cpu-sdk/README.md

 # Tara CPU SDK

+## OpenCV4-compatible fork
+Install OpenCV and the other dependencies.
+Type make in Source folder to build all examples and the library.
+Pointcloud is currently disabled due to deprecated PCL version dependency.

+## Old README:

 This package lets you build and install the Tara SDK package on various platforms.
 This package also lets you build and install various sample applications using the Tara SDK.

 ### Contents